elalitte/wiki-docs/install/transfer.md

 > In the above command, the PostgreSQL docker container is named `db` and we're using the database name `wiki` and user `wiki`.
 This is the default if you followed the tutorial mentionned in the Getting Started section above.
 {.is-info}

-This will create a new file `wikibackup.sql` in the current directory.
+This will create a new file `wikibackup.dump` in the current directory.

 # 3. Transfer Backup